Xon/XenForo-WarningImprovements/README.md

  - points
  - warning_title
  - warning_link
+- Option to force new conversation email to be sent on a warning conversation.
+ - Will send even if they are banned!
+ - Always sends full conversation text.
+ - This can ignore conversation privacy options.

 New Permission to control if a user can see who infracted them.
 - View Warning Issuer.